HN-Tran/Redesign/README.md

 # Redesign Dark
 _updated 11/04/2020_
-_Of course after several changes there are many fixes needed but for simple usage sufficient for now, maybe updated coming soon_
+_Of course after several changes there are many fixes needed but for simple usage sufficient for now, maybe more updates coming soon_

 A new look for [Anki](https://apps.ankiweb.net/).